rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Women's Officer</strong><br/>
         dcsa_women AT darwin.cam.ac.uk<br/>
-        Meg MAJUMDER<br/>
+        Anna PARKER<br/>
         <br/>
         <p align="justify">
-Meg is a first-year PhD student in Primary Care Medicine.
-She is pursuing graduate studies in medicine, palliative care, and ethics at the University of Cambridge and Harvard to explore issues at the intersection of neurodegenerative disease (dementia), elderly institutions, and the pressing ethical / pharmaceutical issues that arise at the end of life.<br><br>
+Anna is studying an MPhil in Education (Knowledge, Power and Politics).
+She is particularly interested in intergenerational healing promoted by post-war multilateral youth peace education programs, and gender equality in the Japanese context.
+Having worked as an educator for nearly five years, including teaching secondary school gender equality studies, Anna is excited to be putting her enthusiasm for this field into practice as Darwin’s 2020-21 Women’s Officer.<br><br>

-The Women's Officer is responsible for representing and furthering the needs of students who identify as women and promoting issues of gender, inclusivity, and accessibility.
+The Women's Officer is responsible for representing and furthering the needs of students who identify as women/non-binary and promoting issues of gender, inclusivity, and accessibility.
 The Women’s Officer is responsible for campaigning to ensure that students' bodily autonomy is respected in all areas relevant to their sexual and reproductive health, tackling sexual violence and harassment in education, and working with student activists, officers and sector experts to remove barriers to support and justice for survivors and for institutions to be held accountable for failing to keep students safe.
 The Office ensures that Darwin is effective in its representation of the community it represents within the University and that the college is sensitive to these students' needs and issues.
         </p>
     </td></tr>